niess/mulder/docs/source/interface.rst

 >>> mulder.config.VERSION
 '0.2.2'

 The available configuration data are listed below.
-Apart from :py:data:`NOTIFY`, these data are immutable.

-.. data:: DEFAULT_CACHE
+.. data:: CACHE
    :type: ~pathlib.Path

-   Default cache path.
+   The cache location.

    Mulder uses a caching system to reduce the time taken for some time-consuming, yet repetitive tasks, such as the compilation of :py:class:`~mulder.Physics` tables.
-This data indicates the default location of cached files.
+This data indicates the location of cached files.
+For instance, the following changes the cache location

+   >>> mulder.config.CACHE = "/tmp/mulder"  # doctest: +SKIP

    .. note::

-      To change the location of cached files set the :bash:`MULDER_CACHE` environment variable to the desired value.
+      By default, cache files are stored under :bash:`$HOME/.cache/mulder`.
+This can be overriden by setting the :bash:`MULDER_CACHE` environment variable to the desired location.

 .. data:: NOTIFY
    :type: bool